-Theme Research Findings Policy and Delivery Implications Within the region's diverse Smart Energy Systems cluster, there are specific economic opportunities to capitalise on across Smart Home, Smart Heat and Smart Business Energy Systems.
-The successful delivery of cluster development and the capitalisation of opportunities will continue to require a Cluster Specific The West Midlands has businesses represented across all 7 categories of Modern Methods of Construction (MMC) but has developed a particular specialism surrounding its historic steel manufacturing capability. wide-ranging approach with a range of different stakeholders and the further mobilisation of cluster leadership structures.
-Given the significant economic and net zero A targeted and ambitious approach to heat pump consum
+Theme Research Findings Policy and Delivery Implications Cluster Specific Within the region's diverse Smart Energy Systems cluster, there are specific economic opportunities to capitalise on across Smart Home, Smart Heat and Smart Business Energy Systems.
+The successful delivery of cluster development and the capitalisation of opportunities will continue to require a The West Midlands has businesses represented across all 7 categories of Modern Methods of Construction (MMC) but has developed a particular specialism surrounding its historic steel manufacturing capability. wide-ranging approach with a range of different stakeholders and the further mobilisation of cluster leadership structures.
 Given the significant economic and net zero benefits and imperative, there is a strong case for further investment in heat pumps in the West Midlands.
 A targeted and ambitious approach to heat pump consumer demand and heat pump installation / maintenance supply is required to achieve the potential economic and net zero benefits.